-Sure, it feels good to numb the pain with alcohol, drugs, food, shopping, sex, or whatever your vice of choice is.
+Sure, it feels good to numb the pain with wine, drugs, food, shopping, sex, or whatever your vice of choice is.
 But, in the long run, all of those behaviors only bring you down more.
 Right now you need to engage in activities that build you up, not tear you down.

 7. Circle the wagons.

 Do not try to go through your divorce alone.
 This is no time to try to be a super hero or a martyr.
 That doesn’t mean you need to publicly announce your divorce to everyone you know.
 It does mean you should put together a tight group of family and friends who can support you and pick you up when you are feeling really down.

 Don’t think you can offload all of your divorce issues on your lawyer.
 Yes, your lawyer will try to protect you.
 But, this is your life!
 You need to pay attention to what is going on, ask questions, and actively participate in your divorce if you want to get the best result

 If you want to have a more peaceful divorce, you need to consciously walk away when your spouse wants to fight.
 Don’t engage.
 It may take every ounce of energy you have, but when your spouse starts pushing your buttons, resist the urge to take the bait.

 10. Decide from the start whether you would rather be right or be happy.

 If you are waiting for your spouse to apologize for his/her horrible behavior during the marriage, you are going to be waiting a long, long time.
 Your spouse is not likely to wake up one morning with a burning desire to admit that you were right and s/he was wrong.
 You may never get an apology, or even an explanation, for what has gone on in the past.
 You can either fight for years for something that you are not going to get, or you can just let it go.